intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/vllm_docker_quickstart_new.md

 -tp 2
 ```

-vLLM supports to utilize multiple cards through tensor parallel.

-You can refer to this [documentation](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/vLLM_quickstart.html#about-tensor-parallel) on how to utilize the `tensor-parallel` feature and start the service.
+You can refer to this [documentation](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/vLLM_quickstart.html#about-tensor-parallel) for more information on how to utilize the `tensor-parallel` feature and start the service.

 ### Quantization